 — Be patient.
 It may take birds several days, even weeks, to find a feeder.

-— House finches are prevalent and arrive in pairs (male and female).
-If you leave food sitting out, even if it’s not in a feeder, they’ll find it.
+— If you leave food sitting out, even if it’s not in a feeder, house finches will find it.
 Although wild birds are endearing when hopping on patio furniture, they do make a mess.

 — Visit your local Wild Birds Unlimited store.
 The employees are friendly, knowledgable and happy to share information.
 Pick up a bag of WBU’s “No Mess Seed Blend” of nuts and seeds already shelled.

-— Add a birdbath.
+— Add a birdbath or fountain.
 They’ll drink from it, splash around in it, and it’ll attract birds that aren’t interested in the feeders.
-(Not all want seeds; many eat insects).
+(Not all want seeds or nectar.)

 — Expect a bonanza of birds on a rainy day, which also is a great time to install a new feeding station.

-— Hang breakable objects so they won’t hit each other when jolted by wings or wind.
+— Hang breakable objects so they won’t hit each other if jolted by wings or wind.

 — At dusk, bring indoors food that might attract nocturnal varmints like rats and opossums.